yayegeyay/yayegeyay.github.io/_pages/about.md

 # The AI-Native Business Architect

-I don't just add AI to your business—I completely **redesign your business architecture** for the AI era.
+I don't just add AI to your business.
+I completely **redesign your business architecture** for the AI era.
 I'm the rare combination of systems engineer and business builder who has architected AI-native companies generating $50M+ in revenue.

 Most business consultants lack technical depth.
 Most engineers lack business context.
 I've built both the systems and the companies.